Rock of Ages 2: Bigger & Boulder

 “The gameplay is fun and challenging, the art style is amazing, and the humor is wonderful.”

-“This game is awful; its gameplay is repetitive and a waste of money.”
+“This game is awful, its gameplay is repetitive and awful and a waste of money.”

 “Simply put, the core gameplay just won't and couldn't keep you (or me at any rate) interested after a few hours.”

-The graphics in "Rock of Ages 2" have received widespread acclaim for their stunning visuals and unique art styles that reflect various historical periods, enhanced by the use of Unreal Engine 4.
-Players appreciate the improved animations, detailed environments, and the charming, Monty Python-esque aesthetic that adds humor and creativity to the gameplay.
-While some users noted minor issues with performance on certain systems, the overall consensus is that the graphics represent a significant upgrade from the first game, making it visually appealing and engaging.
+The graphics in "Rock of Ages 2" have received widespread acclaim for their significant improvements over the first game, showcasing stunning visuals powered by Unreal Engine 4.
+Players appreciate the unique art styles that reflect various historical periods, along with beautifully designed maps and charming cutscenes reminiscent of Monty Python's humor.
+While some users noted minor issues with performance on certain systems, the overall consensus is that the game's graphics are a standout feature, enhancing the whimsical and engaging gameplay experience.

 “Rolling your boulder through roads spanning various historical periods, each with its unique art style reflecting the era, is fantastic.”